mpleshkova/QA-engineer_Portfolio/Notes_and_Learning/README.md

 ## 🎧 [Podcasts](./Podcasts)
 A collection of QA and tech-related podcasts that inspire and educate.
 Includes episode notes and standout insights.

+---

+## 🧘 Focus & Productivity

+Here are some tools and resources that help me stay focused and work more efficiently during testing and learning sessions:

+- 🎶 [My Deep Work Playlist](https://open.spotify.com/...) – A curated playlist I use to stay in flow.
+- 🌳 [Forest App](https://www.forestapp.cc/) – A gamified focus timer that helps me avoid distractions.